Athanasiosvaris/master_thesis/apache-pulsar/README.md

 With those credentials your Mqtt client will be able to communicate with the Mqtt broker.
 More details about mosquitto_passwd can be found under the official [mosquitto documentation](https://mosquitto.org/man/mosquitto_passwd-1.html).

-## Step 2: Install Apache Pulsar using Docker
+## Step 2: Install Apache Pulsar on Docker

 Use the following command to download and start a Pulsar standalone container: